Ubax/a11y-kata/README.md

-# Accessibility kata
+# Accessibility Kata

-This is a repository containing a kata to get basic understanding of accessibility.
-It is split into 4 parts:
+This repository contains a kata designed to provide a basic understanding of accessibility.
+The exercises are divided into four parts:

-- [Part 1 - Introduction](./1-introduction/README.md) - a short presentation introducing the topic
+- [Part 1 - Introduction](./1-introduction/README.md): A short presentation introducing the topic of accessibility.
-- [Part 2 - Tools](./2-tools/README.md) - a list of exercises to get familiar with the tools used by people with disabilities
+- [Part 2 - Tools](./2-tools/README.md): Exercises to help you become familiar with the tools used by people with disabilities.
-- [Part 3 - Testing](./2-tools/README.md) - a list of exercises to get familiar with accessibility testing
+- [Part 3 - Testing](./3-testing/README.md): Exercises focused on accessibility testing.
-- [Part 4 - Pitfalls](./4-pitfalls/README.md) - a list of exercises to realize the accessibility pitfalls
+- [Part 4 - Pitfalls](./4-pitfalls/README.md): Exercises highlighting common accessibility pitfalls.

-## How to use this repository
+## How to Use This Repository

-This repository is designed for self-paced learning.
-You can go through the exercises and choose the ones that you find interesting.
+This repository is intended for self-paced learning.
+You can explore the exercises at your own pace, selecting those that interest you.

-The recommended order of completing the exercises is as follows:
+The recommended order for completing the exercises is:

-1. Reading through the introduction slide deck
+1. Start with the introduction slide deck.
-2. Completing first two exercises in the tool section
+2. Complete the first two exercises in the tools section:
-   - 2.1 - keyboard navigation
+   - 2.1 - Keyboard Navigation
-   - 2.2 - screen reader
+   - 2.2 - Screen Reader
-3. Completing the testing exercises
+3. Move on to the testing exercises.
-4. Completing the pitfalls exercises
+4. Continue with the pitfalls exercises.
-5. (optional if enough time) Completing the rest of the tool exercises
+5. (Optional, if time allows) Complete the remaining tool exercises.
-6. (optional if enough time) Checking the information in resources section(s)
+6. (Optional, if time allows) Explore the resources section(s) for further information.

-## Improvement ideas
+## Improvement Ideas

-If you have any ideas on how to improve this repository, please create an issue or a pull request.
+If you have any suggestions for improving this repository, feel free to open an issue or submit a pull request.

 ## Contact